Church history can be a journey through doctrinal

 1524 - Martin de Valencia went to New Spain (much of North America, northern parts of

-coast of Mexico where he became very proficient in Indian languages
+western coast of Mexico where he became very proficient in indigenous languages.

 1526 - Franciscans entered Florida.
 Twelve Dominican friars arrived in the Mexican